What You Need To Know About Seasonal Allergies

 BY DR. TARA DUNNE, BS, MA, ND

 Runny nose, sinus pressure, itchy eyes, dry cough – these are among a few of the more common symptoms associated with seasonal allergies.
-It’s not the most delightful way to usher in the warmer weather.
-Spring time should be celebrated as a time of new beginnings, new growth, freshness; but if you suffer from seasonal allergies it can be anything but these things.
+It’s not the most delightful way to usher in a new time of year.
+Each new season should be celebrated as a time of new beginnings, new growth, freshness; but if you suffer from seasonal allergies it can be anything but these things.

 What Are Allergies?